 The word “now” introduces a summary of verses 4–10.
 When a believer undergoes divine discipline, it is not a pleasant experience.

 no chastening seems to be joyful for the present,

 “For the present” means while discipline continues.

 but painful [grievous];

 When God disciplines us, it not a pleasant experience but painful.
 No one relishes the idea of experiencing pain through discipline.
 What “seems” to be true often is not.
-Divine discipline has the immediate appearance of joylessness and full of pain.
+Divine discipline has the immediate appearance of being joyless and full of pain.
 It appears to do us harm.
 This illusion can put scales on our view of things.
-This is a human viewpoint perception of things, not divine viewpoint.
+This is a human-viewpoint perception of things, not divine viewpoint.
 It is a “present” way of looking at what God is doing with our lives.

-God does ask Christians to rejoice in pain itself; that is a masochistic viewpoint.
-We rejoice despite them.
-We view them as God’s means of developing our Christian lives.
+God does not ask Christians to rejoice in pain itself; that is a masochistic viewpoint.
+We rejoice despite discipline and view it as God’s means of developing our Christian lives.

 We all tend to make short-term judgments about important matters.
 Short-term thinking is often the worst way to make a judgment.
 Human viewpoint and divine viewpoint are dramatically different perspectives (2 Cor 4:17, 18).
 Human viewpoint puts us in too close a stance to gain the right perspective.